 A blogger promoting the practice posted the following correspondence with an employee of the UL Standards as evidence that pressure cooking with liquor is safe.
-But when I contacted the organization directly for confirmation and clarification they appeared to back-track from their employee’s original statement to the blogger…
+The UL’s answer to this blogger is as follows (emphasis added by me):

 Hi Ms. [REDACTED],